 - Place the filling in the freezer for at least 30 minutes to set.

-- Remove the filling from the freezer and cut into pieces (I cut into 18 square pieces).
-Dip the fillings into the dark chocolate, coating them completely.
+- Dip the fillings into the dark chocolate, coating them completely.
 Set them on a sheet of parchment paper for the chocolate to set.

 - After all of the truffles have been dipped, drizzle the remaining chocolate over the top and add a pinch of flaked sea salt.
-(I poured the leftover chocolate into a small plastic bag, cut a hole in the end and piped it over each chocolate bite.)
+(I poured the leftover chocolate into a small plastic bag, cut a hole in the end and piped it over each gingerbread bite.)

-- Store in fridge or freezer.
+- Store in an airtight container or baggie in the fridge or freezer.